-Events

-WT 21/22 2530560 Bond Markets 3 SWS Lecture / Practice (Uhrig-Homburg, Müller
+Events WT 21/22 2530560 Bond Markets 3 SWS Lecture / Practice ( Uhrig-Homburg, Müller

-Exams

-ST 2021 7900280 Bond Markets Uhrig-Homburg

-WT 21/22 7900311 Bond Markets Uhrig-Homburg

-The assessment consists of a written exam (75min.)
-A bonus can be earned through successful participation in the tutorial sessions.
-If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one level (0.3 or 0.4).
+The assessment consists of a written exam (75min.).
 The examination is offered in each semester and can be repeated at any regular examination date.

 Depending on further pandemic developments, the examination will be offered as an open-book examination (alternative exam assessment according to SPO § 4 Abs.
 2, Pkt.
 3).